Almost Universally Optimal Distributed Laplacian Solvers via Low-Congestion Shortcuts: Introduction

-The cardinal reference point of our work is the recent Laplacian solver of Forster, Goranci, Liu, Peng, Sun, and Ye \cite{DBLP:journals/corr/abs-2012-15675} with near-optimal complexity of $O(n^{o(1)}(\sqrt{n} + D) \log(1/\epsilon))$ rounds, where $\epsilon > 0$ represents the error of the solver.
-Specifically, they devised several new ideas and techniques to circumvent certain issues which mostly relate to the bandwidth restrictions of the $\congest$ model; these building blocks, as well as the resulting Laplacian solver are revisited in our work in order to further refine the performance of the solver.
+Our main reference point is the recent Laplacian solver of \citet{DBLP:journals/corr/abs-2012-15675} with \emph{existentially} almost-optimal complexity of $n^{o(1)}(\sqrt{n} + D) \log(1/\eps)$ rounds, where $\eps > 0$ represents the error of the solver.
+Specifically, they devised several new ideas and techniques to circumvent certain issues which mostly relate to the bandwidth restrictions of the $\congest$ model; these building blocks, as well as the resulting Laplacian solver are revisited in our work to refine the performance of the solver.
 We are not aware of any previous research addressing this problem in the distributed context.
-On the other hand, the Laplacian paradigm has attracted a considerable amount of interest in the community of parallel algorithms; most notably, we refer to \cite{DBLP:conf/stoc/PengS14,DBLP:journals/mst/BlellochGKMPT14}.
-It should be noted that these approaches in the $\pram$ model of parallel computing fail---at least without non-trivial modifications---to lead to a near-optimal solver in the distributed context \cite{DBLP:journals/corr/abs-2012-15675}.
+On the other hand, the Laplacian paradigm has attracted a considerable amount of interest in the community of parallel algorithms.
+Most notably, we refer to \cite{DBLP:conf/stoc/PengS14,DBLP:journals/mst/BlellochGKMPT14}.
+These approaches in the $\pram$ model of parallel computing fail---at least without non-trivial modifications---to lead to a almost-optimal solver in the distributed context~\cite{DBLP:journals/corr/abs-2012-15675}.

+In addition to being a problem of independent interest, solving Laplacian systems often leads to a plethora of very fast algorithms (albeit typically polynomially-away from being optimal) for other problems such as (exact) maximum flow~\cite{DBLP:conf/focs/Madry16}, min-cost flow~\cite{Axiotis21:Faster}, shortest paths with negative weights~\cite{DBLP:conf/soda/CohenMSV17}, etc. The recent distributed Laplacian solver~\cite{DBLP:journals/corr/abs-2012-15675} also contributed fast analogues of these algorithms in the distributed model.
+A natural question to ask is whether we can also use our techniques to make these algorithms work for more structured graphs.
+However, these algorithms rely on directed or exact shortest path computations, which currently represent a major barrier for shortcut-based approaches.
+Moreover, the same set of problems represent a barrier even for existentially-optimal approaches as the current state-of-the-art is a factor of $D^{1/4}$ away from achieving unqualified existential optimality~\cite{chechik2021single}.